archi-Doc/ValueLink/README.md

 [TinyhandObject] // Add a TinyhandObject attribute to use TinyhandSerializer. public partial class SerializeClass
 {
-    [Link(Type = LinkType.Ordered, Primary = true)] // Set primary link that is guaranteed to holds all objects in the collection in order to maximize the performance of serialization.
+    [Link(Type = ChainType.Ordered, Primary = true)] // Set primary link that is guaranteed to holds all objects in the collection in order to maximize the performance of serialization.
     [Key(0)] // Add a Key attribute to specify the key for serialization as a number or string. private int id;

-    [Link(Type = LinkType.Ordered)]
+    [Link(Type = ChainType.Ordered)]
     [Key(1)]
     private string name = default!;